Money and Rates Signal Long-Term Bullish Markets

 Interest rates significantly alter the cost of capital, which discounts companies’ cash flows and affects share valuation.
 This effect is especially evident in private equity investments.

 Reference interest rates also affect debt costs, increasing the financial burden of refinancing and leverage operations.
 That is why it is common for a sharp rise in rates to lead to a sharp fall in commodities, even when demand and supply are strong.
-The cost of financing long positions—also called bullish—or refinancing “margin calls” or financing freight and demurrage increases, and with it, commodities fall.
+The cost of financing long positions—also called bullish—or of refinancing “margin calls,” or of financing freight and demurrage, increases, and with it, commodities fall.

-In addition, when rates are raised by the Federal Reserve, the dollar usually strengthens since the supply of the global reserve currency is reduced.
-This impact is also significant on financial markets, since emerging markets may find it difficult to refinance debt in dollars, hoard dollars in their central bank, or attract investments, as investors prefer to buy U.S. debt at appropriate rates rather than take higher risk with debt from emerging countries.
-This effect, which I call the “dollar suction effect,” leads to the amount of dollars in the economy being reallocated toward low-risk assets and toward the United States, with the opposite effect occurring in periods of rate cuts.
+In addition, when rates are raised by the Federal Reserve, the dollar usually strengthens because the supply of the global reserve currency is reduced.
+This effect is also significant on financial markets because emerging markets may find it difficult to refinance debt in dollars, hoard dollars in their central bank, or attract investments, as investors prefer to buy U.S. debt at appropriate rates rather than take higher risk with debt from emerging countries.
+This effect, which I call the “dollar suction effect,” leads to the amount of dollars in the economy being reallocated toward low-risk assets and the United States, with the opposite effect occurring in periods of rate cuts.

 Let us not forget that markets discount expectations.
 Therefore, the biggest changes in the trend occur when rate expectations are downward.
 Currently, market consensus expectations are signaling four rate cuts until December.
 Investors may find this exaggerated, but as the economy slows down, the trend in money supply growth and negative real rates could soon reappear.